dreampiggy/iOS17IndexedPNGDecodeBug/README.md

 From iOS 17/macOS 14, there is one serious problem on ImageIO PNG plugin.
 The decode result for indexed color PNG use the wrong CGImageAlphaInfo

-The returned CGImageAlphaInfo is alpha last, but the actual bitmap data is premultiplied alpha first, which cause many runtime render bug.
+The returned CGImageAlphaInfo is alpha last, but the actual bitmap data is premultiplied alpha last, which cause many runtime render bug.

 I already submit a radar FB13196663 to UIKit team, but seems iOS 17.2 still contains this issue.
 After digging into details, I think this radar should reported to ImageIO team.